Jaranjo12/pivot/teaching_exam_docs.md

 This class is part of an elective summer course for Agronomy and Forest Engineering students at a university in Chile.
-The course lasts one week and focuses on learning how to perform field data analysis in R. The first three days are an introduction to R, Rstudio, base R indexing, basic Tidyverse functions, and usage of the pipe operator.
+The course lasts one week and focuses on learning how to perform field data analysis in R. The first three days are an introduction to R, RStudio, base R indexing, basic Tidyverse functions, and usage of the pipe operator.
 Now is the time to present practical applications of what has been learned, the first thing is to learn to use the pivot\_longer () and pivot\_wider ()